MikeLvl76/discord-bot/README.md

     - use `/setrole remove` to remove a role from user (only member with Administrator role can use it)
 - **permission**
     - use `/permission add` to add permission(s) to a role, the role is given by an input and the permission(s) by choice list
+    - use `/permission remove` to remove permission(s) to a role, the role is given by an input and the permission(s) by choice list

 Few interactions :